xabi/code_agent_ex/README.md

 > A code-generating agent framework for Elixir, inspired by [smolagents](https://github.com/huggingface/smolagents)

 CodeAgentEx is a lightweight implementation of an agentic AI system that **writes and executes Elixir code** to solve tasks.
-Using a ReAct (Reasoning + Acting) loop, the agent iteratively generates code, executes it in a sandbox, and uses the results to progress toward a solution.
+Using a ReAct (Reasoning + Acting) loop, the agent iteratively generates code, executes it, and uses the results to progress toward a solution.

 ## ✨ Features